1985 Wimbledon Championships – Women's doubles

 Kathy Jordan and Elizabeth Smylie defeated the four-time defending champions Martina Navratilova and Pam Shriver in the final, 5–7, 6–3, 6–4 to win the ladies' doubles tennis title at the 1985 Wimbledon Championships.

+The result ended Navratilova and Shriver's 109-match streak in doubles (started in April 1983), which made them win 22 consecutive titles across three seasons.